RichardsGroup/LSST_training/README.md

 #### Finished:
-- Compiled a catalog of quasars and a catalog of non-AGN (not 100% pure) variables using SDSS DR7 and DR14
+- Compiled a catalog of quasars, a catalog of galaxy and a catalog of non-AGN (not 100% pure) variables using SDSS DR7 and DR14
 - Collected SDSS light curves for objects found above (SDSS photometry + DCR)
-- Merged in available SpIES (~90 degree^2) MIR detections for objects in the QSO and non-AGN variables catalogs
+- Merged in available SpIES (~90 degree^2) MIR detections for all objects
-- Merged in Gaia DR2 proper motion measurement for for objects in the QSO and non-AGN variables catalogs
+- Merged in Gaia DR2 proper motion measurement for for all objects (if matched)
+- Merged in GALEX nuv and fuv photometry for all objects (if matched)
-- Wrote functions to perform simple light curve merging (gri)
+- Wrote a module containing convenience functions to access and explore the training data

 #### To do:
 - [ ] Clean up the non-AGN sample (remove contaminated AGNs if possible)
-- [ ] Fit DHO model to merged light curves (crts + other surveys)
+- [ ] Fit DRW/DHO model to merged light curves (crts + other surveys)
 - [x] Get colors (best-fit mags) for all sources in the two catalogs using casjobs
-- [ ] Get corresponding CRTS light curves (DR3) for all sources
+- [ ] Get corresponding CRTS/PTF/ZTF light curves for all sources